-Generally electric heaters are safer than fired heaters are because there is no flame element to potentially cause problems while heating up the chemicals.
-Even electric circulation heaters, which come in to direct contact with the chemicals in question have no flame element.
+Generally, electric heaters are safer than fired heaters are because there is no flame element to potentially cause problems while heating up the chemicals.
+Even electric circulation heaters, which come into direct contact with the chemicals in question have no flame element.
 Some chemicals are combustible and others become volatile when they come in contact with flames even if they don’t catch fire.
-Either way these chemicals should be heated with an electric element rather than a flame heater.
+Either way, it’s better to heat these chemicals with an electric element rather than a flame heater.

 The type of chemical you have and the heating requirements of it both determine the type of electric heater that you should purchase for your chemicals.
-Before you go out and get a heater for your system, it’s vital that you know what the heating requirements are for the chemicals in question.
-The power density of a specific heater, and the size and number of heaters all depends on the chemical being heated and it’s specific heating requirements.
+Before purchasing a new heater for your system, it’s vital to know the heating requirements for the chemicals in question.
+The power density of a specific heater and the size and number of heaters all depends on the chemical being heated and it’s specific heating requirements.
 Some chemicals need to be hotter than others, and it’s important not to heat others too much.
 As long as you know what your chemicals require it shouldn’t be difficult to meet those needs with the right product.

 Why is Mineral Oil Used in Thermal Heaters?

 Thermal heaters, also known as thermal fluid heaters, employ the use of a thermal liquid such as wat...

 Situation A popular chemical compound that often requires heating is wax, which is an organic compou...

 What is Passivation?
 Why do We Need to Passivate Flanged Heaters?